-\paragraph{Sparse networks.} Sparse networks \citep{han2015learning, zhu2017prune, han2016deep, frankle2018lottery, liu2018rethinking} have a long history, and they have gained many recent interests due to their potential in on-device AI (i.e., deploying AI models on small devices).
-Most research efforts are spent on the empirical aspects. \citet{frankle2018lottery} recommended reusing the sparsity pattern found through pruning and training a sparse network from the same initialization as the original training (``lottery'') to obtain comparable performance and avoid a bad solution.
-Moreover, several recent works also give abundant methods for choosing weights or sparse network structures while achieving comparable performance \citep{molchanov2017variational, louizos2018learning, lee2018snip, carreira2018learning}.
+\paragraph{Sparse networks} Sparse networks \cite{han2015learning, zhu2017prune, liu2018rethinking,frankle2018lottery, han2016deep} have a long history, and they have gained many recent interests due to their potential in on-device AI (i.e., deploying AI models on small devices).
+In practice, sparse networks are mainly produced by the network pruning technique \cite{han2015learning, gale2019state, lee2018snip, liu2018rethinking, frankle2018lottery, yu2018nisp, he2017channel, mozer1989using, morcos2019one, luo2017thinet}, to name a few.
+There are many variants of pruning methods and surveys of this literature, e.g., \citet{hoefler2021sparsity, mishra2020survey}.
+Pruning can lead to a reduction in storage and model runtime.
+The performance is usually maintained by retraining the pruned network.

+Most research efforts are spent on the empirical aspects. \citet{frankle2018lottery} recommended reusing the sparsity pattern found through pruning and training a sparse network from the same initialization as the original training (i.e., ``lottery'') to obtain comparable performance and avoid a bad solution.
+Moreover, several recent works also give abundant methods for choosing weights or sparse network structures while achieving comparable performance \cite{lee2018snip, molchanov2017variational, louizos2018learning, carreira2018learning,liu2022the}.
 There are some theoretical investigations on representation power.
-Several works \citep{malach2020proving, pensia2020optimal} proved that an over-parameterized neural network contains a subnetwork with roughly the same accuracy as the target network, providing guarantees for ``good'' sparse networks.
+Several works \cite{malach2020proving, pensia2020optimal} proved that an over-parameterized neural network contains a subnetwork with roughly the same accuracy as the target network, providing guarantees for existence of ``good'' sparse subnetworks.

-The work that is the closest to ours is probably \citet{evci2019difficulty}, which showed empirically that bad local minima can appear in a sparse network, but this work did not provide any theoretical result.
-Our work provides a partial theoretical justification to this phenomenon: we showed that spurious valley can exist in a sparse network.
+The closest work to ours is probably \citet{evci2019difficulty}, who showed empirically that bad local minima can appear in a sparse network, but this work did not provide any theoretical result.
+Our work provides a partial theoretical justification for this phenomenon: we show that spurious valleys can exist in a sparse network.

-\paragraph{Neural tangent kernel.} Recent works on Neural Tangent Kernel (NTK) \citep{jacot2018neural, zou2018stochastic, arora2019fine, du2019gradient, allen2019convergence} show that gradient descent converges to the global minima for ultra-wide nonlinear networks.
-However, the required width is at least $\Omega(n^2)$ \citep{song2019quadratic} or even higher in these works.
-Although some works \cite{ziweipolylog,chen2019much} relax the assumption on the width, they add extra assumptions on the data distribution.
-We follow the landscape analysis which has a milder assumption on the width.